 While no one can predict the future direction of interest rates, examining the “duration” of each bond, bond fund, or bond ETF you own provides a good estimate of how sensitive your fixed income holdings are to a potential change in interest rates.
 Investment professionals rely on duration because it rolls-up several bond characteristics (such as maturity date, coupon payments, etc.) into a single number that gives a good indication of how sensitive a bond’s price is to interest rate changes.
 For example, if rates were to rise 1%, a bond or bond fund with a five-year average duration would likely lose approximately 5% of its value.

 Duration is expressed in terms of years, but it is not the same thing as a bond’s maturity date.
 That said, the maturity date of a bond is one of the key components in figuring duration, as is the bond’s coupon rate.
-In the case of a zero-coupon bond, the bond’s maturity date is equal to its duration.
+In the case of a zero-coupon bond, the bond’s remaining time to its maturity date is equal to its duration.
 When a coupon is added to the bond, however, the bond’s duration number will always be less than the maturity date.
 The larger the coupon, the shorter the duration number becomes.

 Generally, bonds with long maturities and low coupons have the longest durations.
 These bonds are more sensitive to a change in market interest rates and thus are more volatile in a changing rate environment.
 Conversely, bonds with shorter maturity dates or higher coupons will have shorter durations.
 Bonds with shorter durations are less sensitive to changing rates and thus are less volatile in a changing rate environment.